Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 I would, of course, suggest that you rather use Nuget to get the binaries.

-I you would like to build them yourself from the code you need to navigate to {base}\shuttle-esb\build\4.0 folder in a VS2012 command window and execute 'msbuild build.msbuild'.
-The {base}\shuttle-esb\build\ folder will contain a 'debug' and 'release' folder that will have the various framework version binaries.
+I you would like to build them yourself from the code you need to navigate to {base}\Shuttle.Esb\build\4.0 folder in a VS2012 command window and execute 'msbuild build.msbuild'.
+The {base}\Shuttle.Esb\build\ folder will contain a 'debug' and 'release' folder that will have the various framework version binaries.

 Regards,
 Eben